Top local movers for Charleston to Reno moves

 - Reno is considered to be safer than Charleston with a safety index of 53.74 vs Charleston’s 46.06.

-Other things to consider for your Charleston vs. Reno move
+Other things to consider for your Charleston to Reno move

 - State regulator: You can check the status of a Nevada moving license through the state’s public utilities commission.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Reno.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Reno without delay.
+You can select your official move date when completing the form.
 Start the process here.

 Where to live in Reno